We designed a new-build two-storey dwelling and detached garage to replace an existing bungalow in a very poor state of repair.

 Energy efficient dwelling

-The project is a new-build two-storey dwelling and detached garage built on the site of an existing bungalow in a very poor state of repair.
 The house achieves very high energy standards, close to Passivhaus, and utilises an MVHR system as well as an air-source heat pump and rainwater harvesting.

 Contemporary Vernacular Barn Style Dwelling